 The park offers annual programs and activities like the 4th of July celebration and the Candy Dance Arts & Crafts Festival the last full weekend in September.

 The Pony Express re-ride passes through Genoa each June, and the Sierra Nevada Mormon Pioneers also hold their living history demonstration each year in June.

 The annual Candy Dance began in 1919 to raise money for streetlights by passing out candy at a dance and continued to pay the electric bills.
 A small crafts fair was added, and now the Candy Dance Arts and Crafts Fair draws big crowds as the streets are closed for an entire weekend.

 Staying at Genoa, Nevada

 When it comes to lodging, The Genoa House Inn and the Wild Rose Inn are two both bed-and-breakfasts that are decorated with Victorian elegance.
 It’s located at 2332 Main Street and is a charming home furnished with antiques and oak accents.

-Another place to relax or stay is Walley’s, 1886 Hot Springs.
+Another place to relax or stay in the 1886 Hot Springs.
 This locale offers saunas and bathing, along with a hot spring, and massages on site.

 Places to eat Mormon Station State Park